Maximvdw/maximvdw.github.io/publications/2024/sosy2024maxim.md

 bib: /publications/2024/vandewynckel2024ar.bib
 thumbnail: "/publications/2024/sosy2024maxim.png"
 website: https://maximvdw.github.io/sosy2024
+summary: In this paper, we propose a novel solution to store 3D manipulations in AR spaces within a Solid pod.
+Using this solution, multiple users can work together in the same environment while also ensuring interoperability between AR applications.
 ---
 Augmented Reality (AR) environments are physical environments with virtual objects superimposed through AR-enabled devices.
 These virtual objects can range from simple aesthetic objects like pictures